fivetran/dbt_microsoft_ads/README.md

 # 📣 What does this dbt package do?
 - Produces modeled tables that leverage Microsoft Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/microsoft-advertising) in the format described by [this ERD](https://fivetran.com/docs/applications/microsoft-advertising#schemainformation) and builds off the output of our [Microsoft Ads source package](https://github.com/fivetran/dbt_microsoft_ads_source).
 - Enables you to better understand the performance of your ads across varying grains:
-  - Providing an account, campaign, ad group, keyword, ad, and utm level reports.
+  - Providing an account, campaign, ad group, keyword, ad, utm and search level reports.
 - Materializes output models designed to work simultaneously with our [multi-platform Ad Reporting package](https://github.com/fivetran/dbt_ad_reporting).
 - Generates a comprehensive data dictionary of your source and modeled Microsoft Ads data through the [dbt docs site](https://fivetran.github.io/dbt_microsoft_ads/).